UW-Fox Valley Foundation

 Russ believes in helping others – in all areas of his life.
 He believes in following one’s dream with a razor-sharp focus and relentless determination to overcome any barriers or obstacles.
 He continues to search out opportunities where he can serve others as long as he can.

 Jeff Schneider has always looked to family first.
-As a high school senior he helped his older twin brothers with morning chores on their farm so they could attend classes at Fox Valley Technical College and the University of Wisconsin-Fox Valley in agriculture.
-When he graduated from Kaukauna High School, he planned on attending UW-Fox Valley to continue to help his brothers before transferring to UW-Madison to complete his education in engineering.
+As a high school senior he helped his older twin brothers with morning chores on their farm so they could attend classes at Fox Valley Technical College and the Fox Cities campus in agriculture.
+When he graduated from Kaukauna High School, he planned on attending the Fox Cities campus to continue to help his brothers before transferring to UW-Madison to complete his education in engineering.

-He attended UW-Fox Valley from September 1981 to May of 1983, but he ran into personal challenges during his second year when he injured his hand in a farming accident and missed the final month of the fall semester.
+He attended classes on the Fox Cities campus from September 1981 to May of 1983, but he ran into personal challenges during his second year when he injured his hand in a farming accident and missed the final month of the fall semester.
 During the spring semester he carried an 18 credit load and worked with his professors from his fall classes to complete the missing assignments and take his finals for the classes he had not completed that fall.
-With the support and encouragement from his instructors at UW-Fox Valley he successfully completed his classes and transferred to Madison in the fall of 1983.
+With the support and encouragement from his instructors at the Fox Cities campus he successfully completed his classes and transferred to Madison in the fall of 1983.

 After graduation from Madison in December 1985, Jeff joined his father, Cyril Schneider, and his uncle, Bob Bowe, in the family business, Stockbridge Manufacturing, for seven years as an engineer.